YilunAllenChen/DormRover/README.md

 - Added static files serving functionalities to backend.

 ### 2020.11.23
--Created firmware for servos
+- Created firmware for servos
--Integrated servp firmware and created corresponding wrapper functions and backend APIs
+- Integrated servos firmware and created corresponding wrapper functions and backend APIs
 # References
 Want to learn more about the tech stack?
 Here are some useful links: